typetools/templatefora-checker/README.md

 ### How to use this template to build your own typechecker

 To build your own typechecker:
-1. Copy this repository's contents (don't make a fork).
+1. Copy this repository's contents by clicking the "Use this template" green button on its Github page.
+Don't make a fork.
 2. Make changes to your copy.
 We will give examples based on creating a checker to verify character encoding, such as UTF-8.